GospelTech/talentdb-gospel-demo/README.md

 * use "kubectl -n gospel delete pod/xxxxx" to delete the pods signer-xxxxx and 3x backend-xxxx.

 # Hit it!
-* Hitting my talentdb.gus.io for me, shows the index.html file of the build directory on the VM.
-It also proxy-passes me to the Gospel back-end for login and auth, and the CA changes means it's sends me back to the front-end to continue using the app.
+* Hitting my frontend vm, shows the index.html file of the build directory.
+It also proxy-passes you to the Gospel back-end for login and auth, and the CA changes you've made means you get sent back to the front-end vm and can continue using the app without interruption.
-* Forgive me but my site is likely offline now as I kill the backend and vms when not testing/demoing this to people to save cost....
 * Use the accounts provided when the back-end completed.
-Start with account viewer1
+Start with account viewer1.
+See the video demo for more detail.

-# Right!
+# Now fly!
 Now you can start playing around and see what is connected to what.
-Next perhaps try changing the app into a system for sensitive scanned documents for the NHS or a Financial assets/banking.
-Let me know if you need any help!
+Consider changing the app into a system for sensitive scanned documents for the NHS or a Financial assets/banking.
+Another option is an inter-insurnace-company customer detail exchange ("what do you know about customer bob@gmail.com") while giving control of the shared data to bob@gmail.com.
+Let me know if you need any help on gus@gospel.tech or join our [Comunity Slack Channel](https://join.slack.com/t/gospeltechcommunity/shared_invite/enQtNzM0Nzk1NDI3MTg5LTMwZmY1NTJlOTJlMzU5MDI3NzlhY2MzOWQwNDFhYmE4ODlmYmJiOWJhYmZlNGE4ZjBjYmU0ZjQwYmVkMmIyMTg)